vueller/validator/docs/examples/index.md

 # Examples

-Explore practical examples of Universal Validator in action.
+Explore practical examples of @vueller/validator in action.
 These examples demonstrate real-world usage patterns and best practices.

 ## 📋 Available Examples